icco/CSC300/notes/notes.md

  * Form not structure, but rather the "essence of structure"
  * Patterns
  * Commonality / variability
- * Programming languages have features which express semanitcs which help model building
+ * Programming languages have features which express semantics which help model building
    * Logical | Structural
    * "The interface is the program, the code is crap inbetween"
  * Ignore your customer, listen to your end user.